Edgio

 • Recent rate limiting enforcement events.

-Log data is retained for 30 days for most security solutions.
+Log data is retained for 30 days for most of our security solutions.
 The exception is Security Insights which only retains data for 7 days.

 To view the dashboard